-This website displays the range of his portfolio.
-A selection of his artworks are currently being curated by Brocket Gallery.
+and a selection of his artworks from 1997-2018 are currently being curated by Brocket Gallery.

-Regular updates on Jonathan's work can be found on instagram
+Occasional updates and insights into Jonathan's work can be found on instagram